xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

 `Y` must be a numeric scalar or vector, where each item is a nameclass (see [Name Classification](nc.md)).

-If any of the numbers in `Y` are negative, the result `R` is a vector of name-value pairs, one per existing name in the source namespace with a nameclass from `Y`.
-Otherwise, the result is a two-element nested vector, where the first element is a character matrix of names, and the second element is a vector of values.
-Both of the result formats are suitable as arguments for [`⎕VGET`](vget.md) and [`⎕VSET`](vset.md).
+If any of the numbers in `Y` are negative, the result `R` is a vector of name-value pairs, one for each existing name in the source namespace with a nameclass from `Y`.
+Otherwise, `R` is a 2-element nested vector, where the first element is a character matrix of names and the second element is a vector of values.
+In both cases, `R` is suitable as an argument for [`⎕VGET`](vget.md) and [`⎕VSET`](vset.md).

 <h3 class="example">Examples</h3>
 Name value pairs: